Dealing with Lawn Thatch

 What is Lawn Thatch?

 Thatch is simply a top layer of dead grass & roots that will slowly build up on the surface overtime.
 When thatch becomes excessive it will act like a sponge and absorb rainwater that would otherwise be soaking into the soil below.
-Overtime, this can indeed damage your lawn and cause browning throughout the effected areas if the grass roots do not get enough water, particularly in the summer when the sun is at its hottest.
-Another common issue that excessive thatch may cause – is that the thatch will block any kind of fertiliser or weed killer that you apply to the lawn where it should be utilised by the soil.
+Overtime, this can damage your lawn and cause browning throughout the effected areas if the grass roots do not get enough water, particularly in the summer when the sun is at its hottest.
+Another common issue that excessive thatch can cause is blocking any kind of fertiliser or weed killer that you apply to the lawn, acting as a barrier to the soil below.
 This can lead to the grass growing unevenly as the areas that are not effected by thatch will flourish, whereas the effected areas will not.

 Thatch can be difficult to spot from a distance, but upon close inspection of your lawn you may find patches that differ in colour to the rest of your garden.
 This could be a subtle shade of green or even a brown hue that has a stringy appearance, unlike fine blades of grass you would expect.